GavrieliYovel/Core-Team-Final-Assignment/README.md

 ## Our Ownership
 ### Authentication:
-We are in charge of authentication -  who can make changes in the system and view certain parts of it - who has the access to different parts of the system.
+Using the data we get from the IAM Team that in charge of authentication -  We can decide who has access to different parts of the system by the user assests we recieve.

 ### BI data:
 We are also responsible for business intelligence (BI) data statistics and their usage, which only certain roles can access.